sjlu/Virtual-Biology-Lab/README.md

 ### Code

 Under this directory you'll see a directory containing the flash source code.
 You'll also notice a directory called web.
 Within the web directory is a deployable version of the website written in the CodeIgniter framework and in PHP.

-You'll need a standard LAMP setup in order to properly run the web server.
-You'll need to create a MySQL username and database in order for the website to be dynamic.
-Once you've created it you'll need to add these credentials to `web/application/config/database.php`.
-Don't worry about setting up the database, the website will automatically add the necessary tables.
-To start creating accounts, you'll need to add a section key in the database table, `sections`.
+1. Install a standard LAMP setup, nothing special.
+2. Create a username/password and database in MySQL.
+3. Write database credentials in `code/web/application/config/database.php`
+4. View the directory `code/web` in your web browser.
+5. In MySQL, add a `section_key` into the table `sections`
+6. Create a user account for yourself using that `section_key`.
+7. If you want user account to be a professor, edit that user in the database table `users`, Change `student` to `professor.

 ### Other